poojanyk/wax/pages/about.md

 Freegan hot chicken pinterest **cloud bread.** Single-origin coffee vinyl salvia narwhal ethical.
 Woke artisan single-origin coffee before they sold out, *blue bottle enamel pin succulents* disrupt chartreuse cold-pressed photo booth bicycle rights yuccie.
 Live-edge glossier kinfolk intelligentsia, ennui lumbersexual church-key health goth vape af.
 Distillery chartreuse ***copper mug everyday carry truffaut*** waistcoat locavore prism kinfolk forage.
 Yeah.

+#Introduction
 **Wax helps you create digital exhibits.**
-A digital exhibit is a collection of curated cultural artifacts—manuscripts, paintings, photographs, sculptures, etc—often accompanied by an explicit narrative or argument.
+A digital exhibit is a collection of curated cultural artifacts—manuscripts, paintings, photographs,\*\* sculptures, etc—often accompanied by an explicit narrative or argument.
 Though Wax focuses on images and text, it could be used for sound or video collections with some customization.

 **Wax is an extensible workflow based on minimal computing principles.**
 Wax is hyper-aware of differences in resources, control and access around the world and close to home.
 As a result, it is purposefully lightweight: a few Ruby gems, some customizable UI components, good documentation and (hopefully soon!) recipes for creating, deploying, and maintaining custom digital exhibitions.